andrewlee1030/icsd_api_query/readme.md

         - expert search query syntax can be found [here](https://icsd.fiz-karlsruhe.de/search/expertSearch.xhtml)

 4. Or you can supply your own array of ICSD collection codes via the custom_coll_codes function with the input:
     - coll_codes: array of collection codes (strings of ints) to download
+    - !!UPDATE!!: this code is NOT the same as the ICSD collection codes on the web interface.
+This code appears to be numbered separately for just the API system...

 5. Call the download_cifs function to download the relevant cifs that satisfy the query conditions